Medical Anthropology Major, B.A.

 At least one from the sociocultural elective list (see below)

-No more than two of the five courses can be at the 100-level or below
+ANY Anthropology (ANTH) course can count for the remaining four electives.
+No more than two of the six courses can be at the 100-level or below

 Total Hours27